Groundwater Protection Program

 Ambient Groundwater Monitoring

 One of the more important functions of the program is the ambient groundwater monitoring program, developed to document existing groundwater quality in various aquifers throughout the state.
-The program currently utilizes a network of approximately 250 water supply wells (domestic, irrigation, municipal, and industrial) and spring sites within 11 discrete monitoring areas.
-Sampling is typically conducted in summer when the wells are more active.
-A full suite of inorganic parameters is analyzed—including trace metals, major cations and anions, total organic carbon, and nutrients—much the same as the chemical parameters measured for the ADEQ ambient surface water network.
+The program currently utilizes a network of water supply wells (domestic, irrigation, municipal, and industrial) and spring sites within discrete monitoring areas.
+A full suite of inorganic parameters is analyzed—including trace metals, major cations and anions, and nutrients—as well as total organic carbon, much the same as the chemical parameters measured for the DEQ ambient surface water network.
 For selected sites (near industries, landfills, and facilities that manufacture, store, or dispose of organic chemicals), semi-volatile and volatile organic analyses are performed.
 Because each area of the state is sampled approximately every three years, the data can be used to identify trends and changes in water quality over time.
 Special groundwater quality sampling is also conducted as required, e.g., to assist with research projects at university geoscience departments in Arkansas.

-To find groundwater quality monitoring results, use ADEQ’s water quality monitoring data search.
-ADEQ water quality monitoring data includes surface water and groundwater quality monitoring data.
+To find DEQ groundwater quality monitoring results, use DEQ’s water quality monitoring data search.
+DEQ water quality monitoring data includes surface water and groundwater quality monitoring data.

 In general, groundwater quality is good to excellent throughout the state.
-Exceptions to this are high iron and manganese concentrations that occur in a variety of geologic conditions, and areas of high chloride in localized areas of the Gulf Coastal Plain in eastern Arkansas.
+Exceptions to this are high iron and manganese concentrations that occur in a variety of geologic conditions, and areas of high chloride in localized areas of the Mississippi Embayment.
 Adverse effects due to nonpoint sources, although regional in scope, primarily result in low-level contamination (below established health standards).
 Point sources or site-specific sources can cause higher levels of contamination but are normally quite localized (usually within site boundaries).
-Groundwater Section personnel work with other ADEQ divisions and other agencies in crafting guidelines to address both point and nonpoint sources of pollution as required.
+Groundwater Section personnel work with other DEQ divisions and other agencies in crafting guidelines to address both point and nonpoint sources of pollution as required.